SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Other Features / Improvements

+- Added [**experimental mobile support**](Features/Feature-MobileSupport.md) with ASTC texture compression and some basic touch input support.
+You should package to both HTML5 and HTML5 (ASTC) targets to the same location and the web page will automatically try to use ASTC when ran on a mobile device.
 - Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
+- Added [**Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization**](Features/Feature-WebPageTemplateCustomization.md) options to allow easier configuration of the packaged HTML5 web page.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to easily select different maps and/or modes etc.
 - **Build compression of assets (to .gz files) is enabled by default**.
 If your hosting environment does not set the appropriate `Content-Type: gzip` HTTP header when serving these files, this fork will use the browser's built-in JavaScript [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to get the assets.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
-- Added options under **Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization** to quickly/easily configure the appearance of the generated web page when packaging for HTML5.
-Customization includes background color, visibility of each toolbar button, button labels, transparent toolbar, and overlay toolbar (moves the toolbar above the rendered content to avoid wasting screen space).

 There are a number of [CAVEATS](CAVEATS.md) with this fork that you should be aware of.
 Also see [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical issues / troubleshooting / workarounds.